kahan15/RAG-APP/README.md

 # RAG-APP

-A local-first Retrieval-Augmented Generation (RAG) chatbot that can process and interact with multiple data sources including documents, websites, and images.
+A local-first Retrieval-Augmented Generation (RAG) chatbot that can process and interact with multiple data sources including documents and websites.
 RAG-APP is designed for privacy, extensibility, and ease of use, leveraging only free and open-source technologies.

 ---

 ## Features

-- **Multi-source ingestion:** PDF, DOCX, TXT, web pages (static/dynamic), and images (with OCR)
+- **Multi-source ingestion:** PDF, DOCX, TXT, web pages (static/dynamic)
 - **RAG Engine:** Combines semantic search (vector DB) with LLMs for grounded, factual answers
 - **Conversational memory:** Maintains chat history for context-aware responses
 - **Source citation:** Returns sources for each answer, increasing transparency